×

 The subscriptions for AutoCAD cost $234 monthly, $1865 annually or $5315 for three years.

-The subscriptions for Revit are more expensive and cost $366 monthly or $2940 annually or $8382 for three years.
+The subscriptions for Revit are more expensive: $366 monthly, $2940 annually, or $8382 for three years.

 If you plan to use both or switch completely to BIM, it is advisable to choose Autodesk AEC Collection rather than purchasing software separately.
-It only costs $3270 per year for a whopping 17 tools, for different AEC disciplines.
+It only costs $3270 per year for a whopping 17 tools for different AEC disciplines.

 Autodesk_AEC_collection